Solod-S/stripe-payment-template-react-express/README.md

 This app relies on an external payment processing API at:

+- `/api/payment/get-all-prices:` This endpoint retrieves all available price plans.
+- `/api/payment/process-subscription:` This endpoint initiates a subscription process for a customer.
+- `/api/payment/update-subscription-plan:` This endpoint updates the subscription plan for an existing customer.
+- `/api/payment/cancel-subscription-plan:` This endpoint cancels an active subscription plan for a customer.
+- `/api/payment/change-payment-method:` This endpoint creates a session for the Stripe Customer Portal where a user can change their payment method.
-- `/api/payment/process-payment`: This endpoint is used to initiate the payment session for Stripe.
+- `/api/payment/process-payment:` This endpoint initiates a one-time payment session for the customer using Stripe.
-- `/api/payment/process-payment/webhook`: This endpoint is used to handle callback payment data.
+- `/api/payment/webhook:` This endpoint handles payment callback data (Stripe webhook).
-- `/api/payment/process-payment/payments:` This endpoint retrieves a list of all payment intents made via Stripe.
+- `/api/payment/payments:` This endpoint retrieves a list of all payment intents made via Stripe.
-- `/api/payment/process-payment/charges:` This endpoint retrieves a list of all completed charges processed by Stripe.
+- `/api/payment/charges:` This endpoint retrieves a list of all completed charges processed by Stripe.
-- `/api/payment/refund:` This endpoint is used to process refunds for payments.
+- `/api/payment/refund:` This endpoint processes a refund for a specific payment.
-- `/api/customers:` This endpoint allows the creation of new customers in Stripe for future payment processing.
+- `/api/payment/customers:` This endpoint allows the creation of new customers in Stripe for future payment processing.
-- `/api/payment/subscription:` This endpoint is used to create subscriptions for customers.
+- `/api/payment/subscription:` This endpoint creates a subscription for a customer.
 - `/api/payment/status/:paymentIntentId:` This endpoint retrieves the status of a specific payment intent using its ID.

 ## 🤝 Contributing